open-energy-transition/open-tyndp/doc/benchmarking.rst

 Example of indicators extracted from `power_generation_s_all__all_years.csv` for DE scenario with 720SEG:

 ================================  =====  =====  ======  =====  ==============  ============
-Carrier                           sMPE   sMAPE  sMdAPE  RMSLE  Growth Error    commit_hash
+Carrier                           sMPE   sMAPE  sMdAPE  RMSLE  Growth Error    version
 ================================  =====  =====  ======  =====  ==============  ============
 **Coal + other fossil**           0.93   1.07   1.07    18.64  2.65            a718362
 **Hydrogen**                      -0.05  1.95   1.95    6.15   1.15            a718362